LIVE

 Intro

-TL;DR: Mississippi is a constitutional carry state since July 2016 (SB 2394).
+TL;DR: Mississippi gun laws in 2026 are among the most permissive in the south.
+Mississippi is a constitutional carry state since July 2016 (SB 2394).
 Permitless concealed and open carry legal for lawful adults 18+, with optional Standard Firearms Permit (SFP) and Enhanced Firearms Permit (E-SFP) available for reciprocity and carry in additional locations.
 No magazine limits, no assault weapons ban, no red flag law.
 Stand Your Ground codified in Miss.
 Code Ann. § 97-3-15, strong state preemption.

 Mississippi consistently ranks among the most gun-friendly states in the country.
 Constitutional carry arrived in July 2016 under SB 2394, joining open carry (legal since 2013 under HB 2) and a shall-issue permit system that dates back decades.
 Stand Your Ground was codified early through amendments to Miss.
 Code Ann. § 97-3-15, and the state has consistently rejected proposed magazine limits, assault weapons bans, and red flag legislation.

-Mississippi offers two optional permit tiers.
+Mississippi gun laws offer two optional permit tiers.
 The Standard Firearms Permit (SFP) issued by the Department of Public Safety is useful for reciprocity with other states.
 The Enhanced Firearms Permit (E-SFP) requires an additional 8-hour training course and allows concealed carry in specific locations otherwise prohibited by state law, like public parks, political rallies, and certain government meetings.

 If you’re a Mississippi resident, moving here, or passing through, this page covers the 2026 rules with statute citations and official sources.